Luoyadan/Export_Openreview_to_ACM_XML/README.md

 After running the script, the papers should be correctly fetched and converted into the XML file.

+### Additional Functionalities (other_func.py)

+The other_func.py script provides additional features to assist publication chairs by managing and validating reviewer and chair profiles, as well as gathering submission statistics.

+Key Functions:

+**Profile Validation:**

+- Validates profiles for Senior Area Chairs (SAC), Area Chairs (AC), and Reviewers.

+- Checks for missing email addresses, incorrect name formats, and affiliation gaps.

+**Submission Statistics:**

+- Provides total counts of submissions and PDFs.

+- Generates statistics by country based on submission author email domains.

 ### Acknowledgement
 Thanks for the help of Xingjian Leng (xingjian.leng@anu.edu.au).